Low-power/DOSMid/readme.txt

 New DOSMid options:

- /cms=XXX  Force dosmid to use Creative Music System / Game Blaster
+ /cms[=XXX] Use Creative Music System / Game Blaster on I/O port XXX in
-           on port XXX.
-The port part is optional, that means you can use "/cms" to just force CMS usage on default 220h port.
+            hexadecimal number as output device.
+The default port 220 will be used if omitted.
  /cms=lpt#  Use CMSLPT card on LPT port #.
 The actual I/O port number is
             retrieved from BIOS automatically.

+In addition to '/', this version of DOSMid also recognizes options begin with '-'.
+To play files that named with a leading '-', use the end-of-option marker '--', for example: dosmid -cms -random -- -.m3u

 ============================= ORIGINAL DOSMID.TXT